LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 This was true even into the '90s.

 In the past, if you wanted to calculate sec(36&deg;), you could draw a big triangle and physically measure the angle and distances with the ruler.
-Then you could write out the long division calculation on a piece of paper.
+Then you could write out the long division calculation.
 More likely, however, you would read up the value in a trigonometry table.
 The numbers in these tables were painstakingly calculated using approximation formulas and trigonometric identities.
 But for the user, they were very simple.
 You just had to look up the numbers, and occasionally interpolate between numbers if you wanted higher accuracy.